kartben/thethingsstack-on-azure/README.md

 For security reasons, the PostgreSQL instance is configured to only allow connections originating from the virtual network where the main VM is running.

 ## FAQ

+### I am getting an ERR_SSL_PROTOCOL_ERROR when trying to connect to the web console over HTTPS

+A Let's Encrypt SSL certificate is automatically generated for your server when it's first launched.
+If you provided an invalid "admin email" address in the ARM template, this will cause the certficate generation to fail, making the HTTPS endpoint effectively unreachable.

+You can fix the issue by manually editing the `tls.acme.email` entry of your `/ttn/lorawan-stack/config.yml` configuration file and restarting the Things Stack service (`sudo systemctl restart lorawan-service`)

 ### How big of a fleet can I connect?